aerogear/modern-appdev-workshop/README.md

 provide your own business logic, but for this example we going use predefined one.

+5. Subscriptions are used in GraphQL to enable live updates of information.
+Graphback can help with subscriptions.
-5. Open `config.json` in the root of the directory and enable the `subCreate` flag.
+Open `config.json` in the root of the directory and enable the `subCreate` flag.
 ```
  "subCreate": true,
 ```
+This flag is used to tell graphback that we would like to generate the Subscriptions.
+This particular flag generates them only when a schema type is created.

 6. Run `graphback generate` to generate schema and resolvers